All Episodes

 Thank you very much, sir.

-I just wanted to say that I I believe that uh Bush is fulfilling a campaign pledge to unite Washington.
+I just wanted to say that I believe that Bush is fulfilling a campaign pledge to unite Washington.

 I don't think he went there for a fight, and I don't think he's given up on this goal.

-I think it's cost him politically, but he's uh he's still proceeding with uh one of his goals that we I think all admire him for, you know, his consistence and uh you know, and just sticking to his word.
+I think it's cost him politically, but he's still proceeding with one of his goals that we, I think, all admire him for, you know, his consistence and, you know, and just sticking to his word.

-All right, so you uh you obviously you would you would answer the question I asked earlier.
+All right, so you, you obviously, you would answer the question I asked earlier, what is the absolute best argument for supporting the Myers nomination?

 You would answer by saying you trust the president.